 The Summer Diversity Internship Programme (SDIP) helps graduates and undergraduates from ethnic minorities and under-represented backgrounds transfer to the fast stream scheme.

-You could start as an administrative assistant and work your way up to executive officer by gaining experience and passing assessments.
+You could start as an administrative assistant and work your way up to executive officer.

 Movement to work offers work experience opportunities in the Civil Service for unemployed young people.

 GOV.UK has information about careers in the Civil Service and how to apply.